Do you have a daily homekeeping challenging chore or two?

 It’s a chore that you save for last in your day and then deliberately run out of time just to put it off saying you’ll do it tomorrow.

-Whoo hoo!
+Hoo boy!
 I know and understand.
 I do it.
 A lot of us do.
 But now you want to get it done.
 You need to get it done.
+It’s wearing on you that this cleaning chore just needs to happen and you can’t hold back anymore.

 Here are a few tips that just may help you find the time and the motivation to conquer that pesky homekeeping challenging chore!

-Schedule: Hopefully you have some sort of homekeeping routine in order.
-A time or times during the day when you do specific household things.
+Schedule that Chore: Hopefully you have some sort of homekeeping routine in order but I totally understand if you don’t.
+It’s not easy to make one and any life or situation change can really mess it up.
+I’ve tried to keep the same housekeeping schedule in different homes and it just doesn’t work.
+You just have to make a new one for a new situation.
+If you need help with that… A time or times during the day when you do specific household things.
 I make beds and do a load of laundry after breakfast.
 Things like that.
 Pinpoint a good time in your day when you can work on this challenge of yours.
 Maybe at this time you will be less stressed.
 The house will be quiet.
 The kids will be at school.
 After dinner.
 Or whenever.

 Laundry was my own homekeeping challenging chore that was a big challenge.
 I really don’t like it.
 I would put it off.
 I also would always have little bit and pieces of laundry that didn’t belong to any particular load and I would never get around to them.